2026 FIFA World Cup bids

-The 2026 FIFA World Cup bidding process resulted in the Fédération Internationale de Football Association (FIFA) selecting the joint United States / Canada / Mexico bid as the location for the 2026 FIFA World Cup.
+The 2026 FIFA World Cup bidding process resulted in the Fédération Internationale de Football Association (FIFA) selecting the joint the United States/Canada/Mexico bid to hosts the 2026 FIFA World Cup.

-Two bids to host the event were submitted to FIFA, a joint bid by Canada, Mexico and the United States, and one by Morocco.
+Two bids to host the event were submitted to FIFA, a joint bid by the United States, Canada, and Mexico, and one by Morocco.
 On 13 June 2018, at the 68th FIFA Congress in Moscow, the joint bid was selected by 134 votes to Morocco's 65.
-This will be the first tournament hosted by more than two countries, and only the second hosted by more than one country—the other having been the 2002 tournament, hosted by South Korea and Japan.
+This was the first tournament hosted by more than two countries, and only the second hosted by more than one country—the other having been the 2002 tournament, hosted by South Korea and Japan.

 Upon this selection, each country made hosting records of their own.
-Canada becomes the fifth country to host both men's and women's World Cup—the latter having been in 2015; Mexico becomes the first country to host the men's World Cup three times—having done so previously in 1970 and 1986; and the United States becomes the first country to host both men's and women's World Cup twice—having hosted the 1994 men's and the 1999 and 2003 women's World Cups.
+Canada became the fifth country to host both men's and women's World Cup—the latter having been in 2015; Mexico became the first country to host the men's World Cup three times—having done so previously in 1970 and 1986; and the United States became the first country to host both men's and women's World Cup twice—having hosted the 1994 men's and the 1999 and 2003 women's World Cups.